 Another glorious story was “No Other Country.”
 This story explores what it means to be a person of two ideals.
 The unexplored model of what a place should be as one ideal and the current situation you live in as the other.

 What if you could escape to the ideal place at your leisure?
 Would that change how you felt about your current living situation?
 Again this taps into a lot of what Shaun Tan writes about in “The Arrival.”
 The idealized world and the reality.
 Would you appreciate your reality if you could escape it once in a while?
 It is a powerful short story, and absolutely worth the read.

 I feel like reading a Shaun Tan book is meditative.
-They are never boring, beautifully written and gorgeously illustrated.
-However, his work is saturated with a calmness and purposefulness.
+They are never boring, beautifully written, and gorgeously illustrated.
+However, his work is saturated with calmness and purposefulness.
 His words and images are impactful without being jarring.
 You don’t see that often in any type of literary work.
-It speaks to a mastery of craft that I as a reader feel privileged to partake in.
+It speaks to mastery of craft that I feel privileged to partake in as a reader.
 As you can probably tell, I am a fan and recommend his work.
 However, it isn’t for everyone.
 It is fanciful and calm and deep.
 Sometimes, that is not what one needs in their books.
 So my suggestion is that if you are feeling self-reflective or full of ennui, give one of his novels a try.
 I doubt that you would regret the experience.